logAMS/logAMS.github.io/index.md

 ## Dates

 * October 10, 2023.
-Registration opens
+Registration opens.
 * November 10, 2023.
-Registration closes
+Registration closes.
 * November 29 + 30, 2023.
-Conference
+Conference.

 ## Registration
 Are you interested in attending logAMS?
-Please register with this [form](https://docs.google.com/forms/d/e/1FAIpQLSdiVfSgzksCufn3NyZKo2kf8Ypq5e8vIRjcKY6pcjtgXGB9xw/viewform).
+Please register with this [form](https://forms.gle/U6vNbG6SwYQ362278).

 ## Contact

 For any inquiries or questions about logAMS, please feel free to get in touch with our organizing team.

-We look forward to seeing you at logAMS and contributing to the thriving machine learning on graphs and geometry community!

 ## Organization ##
 * Michael Cochez